 Beekey Cheung is a software engineer with a large amount of enthusiasm for economics and a passion for education.
-He loves mentoring other programmers and is currently building an application to teach programming.
+He loves mentoring other programmers and is currently building an application to teach software development fundamentals.

 The subject of technical debt comes up often in software development.
 It is better to have something done sooner rather than later from the perspective of the project.
 Yet, this assumes all things are equal, which is rarely the case.
 Often a developer will have a choice: the short term path or the long term path.
 For example, a task can be done in 2 hours with one implementation.
 A different implementation will take 6 hours.
 However, the 2 hour implementation will result in additional 10 hours of maintenance (in the form of bugs or confusion among other developers) performed by developers every 2 months for eternity, while the 6 hour implementation leaves the development team free and clear.
 Technical debt is named such because of the “interest rate” paid for in development time.